flyingpeakock/tuidoku/README.md

 ```

 -lncursesw flag is required to link ncurses.h
--O3 is recommended to speed up puzzle generation but is not required.
+-Ofast is recommended to speed up puzzle generation but is not required.

 To run this program from any directory move the generated
 tuidoku file to anywhere in your $PATH.